REGISTERED PSYCHOTHERAPIST

 As a psychotherapist, Kathy offers:

-• Practical, brief, results oriented counselling – plain speaking, clear understanding
+• Practical, brief, results oriented counselling – plain speaking, direct questions, clear understanding

 • Individual and Family Therapy sessions